 We recently discussed an important topic that comes up more and more often, and that’s whether or not alcoholics should drink Kombucha or, more simply, can alcoholics drink Kombucha?

-The consensus among experts, including an author cited in the previous post, and AA, is that alcoholics should avoid drinking Kombucha because even a little bit of alcohol can lead to some bad mental traps that can get you into a bad place and can lead to a relapse if you’re trying to stop drinking.
+The consensus among experts, including an author cited in the previous post, is that alcoholics should avoid drinking Kombucha because even a little bit of alcohol can lead to some bad mental traps that can get you into a bad place and can lead to a relapse if you’re trying to stop drinking.

 But we wanted to dig in a bit deeper into other options for alcoholics who still want to enjoy drinks like Kombucha that contain a trace amount of alcohol.